webarkit/webarkit-testing/README.md

 # webarkit-testing

 This is a repository testing for [**WebARKit**](https://github.com/webarkit).
-This will not became the official repository, it's only a test.
+This will not became the official repository, it's only a testing repository to test the code and the features of WebARKit.
+When it will be ready and mature, the code wiil be hosted in a new repository.

 ## Features to add / issues to solve